kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_7.md

 - ### Short residual skip connections

   - In language, there is a significant notion of a wider understanding of the world and our ability to combine ideas.
-  - Humans extensibly utilixe these top-down influences (our expectations) to combine words in different contexts.
+  - Humans extensibly utilizse these top-down influences (our expectations) to combine words in different contexts.
   - In a very rough manner, skip connections give a transformer a tiny ability to allow the representations of different levels of processing to interact.

 - ### Layer normalization